Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 436 Górki Małe

-Bread Cottage is an encounter with tradition, a place where you can immerse yourself in the atmosphere of old village houses, where the heart of each was the stove, a source of warmth, safety, and daily life.
-During the "A Crumb of Tradition" workshops, hosts introduce guests to the world of rural crafts, showing the path of grain from the ear to a fragrant, freshly baked loaf of bread.
+Bread Cottage is a meeting with tradition, a place where you can immerse yourself in the atmosphere of old village houses, where the heart of each was the stove – the source of warmth, safety, and daily life.
+During the “With a crumb of tradition” workshops, hosts introduce guests to the world of rural craftsmanship, showing the journey of grain from the ear to a fragrant, freshly baked loaf of bread.
 Participants can also make butter themselves and taste it on a warm slice of bread drizzled with sweet honey.